Idyllic Herbert Lake on the Icefields Parkway in Banff National Park, Alberta.

 Castle Mountain is grand as sun from the south illuminates it's profile.

 At Cave and Basin near the Town of Banff, there is an opportunity to hike into Sundance Canyon.
-The hike is an easy 8 KMs (5 miles) and the canyon will be free of ice encountered on an earlier visit.
+The return hike is an easy 8 KMs (5 miles) and the canyon will be free of ice encountered on an earlier visit.
 Water flow is high.
 Sundance Canyon is a very beautiful and easy hike with wooden bridge crossings over the creek.